 Enjoy pasta salad in chicken caesar style with this dynamite recipe combo!
-For another mouth-watering pasta recipe, be sure to try my Pesto Pasta Salad and Sour Cream Noodle Bake.
+For another mouth-watering pasta recipe, be sure to try my Creamy Salmon Pasta recipe or this Sour Cream Noodle Bake.

 Rotisserie chicken brings this easy pasta salad together in no time!